idaholab/TMAP8/doc/content/verification_and_validation/ver-1fd.md

 !media figures/ver-1fd_comparison_convective_heating.png
     style=width:60%;margin-bottom:2%
     id=ver-1fd_comparison_convective_heating
     caption=Comparison of temperature profiles for convective heating in a semi-infinite slab from the analytical solution and TMAP8 at depth $x = 5$ cm.
+The RMSPE is the root mean square percentage error between the analytical solution and TMAP8 predictions.

 !bibtex bibliography